SandraRudeloff/Sandi_Sandkorn/content/scripts/Visualize Germany's Population using lonboard.md

 To visualize the data on a map, we need to transform the coordinates into polygons representing each grid cell.
 The dataset uses the ETRS89-LAEA Europe coordinate reference system, which measures distances in meters and is well-suited for European datasets.

-Since each grid cell is 100m x 100m, and the coordinates provided represent the center of each cell, we can use this information—combined with the fact that the CRS measures in meters—to create accurate polygons.
+Since each grid cell is 100m x 100m, and the coordinates provided represent the center of each cell, we can use this information - combined with the fact that the CRS measures in meters - to create accurate polygons.
 When creating the `geopandas` GeoDataFrame, we’ll ensure that the correct CRS (ETRS89-LAEA) is set.
 However, for visualization in `lonboard`, we need to convert the coordinates to the more commonly used [WGS84 (EPSG:4326)](https://epsg.io/4326) CRS, which is based on latitude and longitude.

 The following code will generate `geopandas Polygons` for each cell and convert the CRS for visualization: